 Community Greening | Convert unused land into public gardens through Street Parks

-Street Parks is a partnership between SFPA and the San Francisco Department of Public Works (DPW) to support the development and maintenance of community-managed open spaces on DPW owned properties.
-SFPA leverages its experience in community organizing, open-space managment, and volunteer coordination to help neighborhood groups beautify and activate public land on street medians, unused lots, and hillsides.
+Street Parks is a partnership between the Parks Alliance and San Francisco Public Works (SFPW) to support the development and maintenance of community-managed open spaces on SFPW owned properties.
+The Parks Alliance leverages its experience in community organizing, open-space managment, and volunteer coordination to help neighborhood groups beautify and activate public land on street medians, unused lots, and hillsides.

 While each site is unique, in general, you need to follow these steps:

 -Submit a Street Parks Application - we'll contact you to schedule a meeting when we receive it.

 Meet with the Parks Alliance and SFPW at your site (SFPW must approve your site before you make improvements).

 -Attend a free organizing seminar with your neighbors to develop a plan.

 -Create a drawing of your proposed improvements.